The Benefits of Each and When One Solution is Better Than the Other

 Ideal for waterfront property leach fields, installation of Enviro septic tubes is permissible within two feet of the seasonal high water table.
 (Although recent NH septic system design specifications make this less of a differentiation from Concrete Chamber leach fields.)

 Each 10-ft section of enviro septic pipe (or enviro pipe) has a 12-inch outside diameter, and is assembled using snap-lock couplings, offset adapters, PVC piping and end caps.
 Thus, enviro septic tubes take longer to install than concrete chambers.
 Component cost is similar to concrete field chambers, unless the system must be reinforced to accommodate H-20 vehicular loads.

 Features of Concrete Chambers Manufactured by AJ Foss

-Precast concrete chambers for septic system leach fields provide septic system designers, excavation contractors, and homeowners with several advantages, as outlined below.
+Precast concrete chambers for septic system leach fields provide people such as septic system designers, excavation contractors, and home owners with several advantages, as outlined below.